Nuanulla/NieR-Automata-Resource-Pack/readme.txt

 View support.txt for help.

 Version numbers pre-4.0.0 are formatted as qualifications of progress.
 Versions 4.0.0 and after follow quasi-Semantic Versioning.

----

-Internal file signature: 202312291201421455
-(Not really intended for users.
-Only for author's use.
-Insufficient for verifying file integrity.
-Provided only for simple version-checking.
-Don't alter as user if providing as reference code)